Git-K3rnel/FortiWeb_Automation/PoolMemberConnectivity v6.3 and later/README.md

 - Finds all web protection profiles that don't have URL access rule.
 - Finds which server policy a pool member belongs to.
 - Finds Web Protection Profiles which does not have URL access rule.
-- Gets Device ARP List.
+- Gets device ARP list.
 - Checks if a pool member is live on its port by executing `telnettest` command on WAF.
 - Pool members which do not have telnet access are pinged to make sure they are down.
 - Creates a JSON file containing all information mentioned above.